Sorting garbage, recycling and organics

 Paper and cardboard

-Soiled paper plates, paper mugs, cardboard boxes, and paper towels
+Soiled paper plates, cardboard boxes, and paper towels

 Avoid “biodegradable” plastic bag and utensils – these don’t biodegrade fast enough